It's Blue Ribbon time! 💙 Enter your creations in our Competitive Exhibits programs.🎨

 Class 001 Professionals as defined elsewhere in these entry materials

 Class 003 Students, who may be enrolled in a high school, vocational, community college, or university program.
+All student participants must meet the minimum age requirement of 14 years by the Entry Deadline.

 DOWNLOAD & PRINT